mankai-chow/FuzzifiED.jl/docs/src/fuzzifino.md

 # Fuzzifino

-Fuzzifino is a module for exact diagonalisation (ED) calculation on the fuzzy sphere for systems with both bosons and fermions and similar number of boson and fermion orbitals.
+Fuzzifino is a module for exact diagonalisation (ED) calculation on the fuzzy sphere for systems with both bosons and fermions.
 The usage is similar to FuzzifiED, with new types `SQNDiag`, `SQNOffd`, `SConf`, `SBasis`, `STerm` and `SOperator` defined.
 To use the module, include also at the start of your Julia script
 ```julia
 using FuzzifiED.Fuzzifino
 ```